hagsteel/swampdemo/README.md

 Open a second browser window to ```http://localhost:8000/admin/```

 You can now add instances of the Foo model and see data populate as you add or edit models.

+## Note

+Tornado 4.0

+If you experience Error during WebSocket handshake: Unexpected response code: 403 you might have to run the latest dev version of sockjs-tornado.

+pip uninstall sockjs-tornado

+pip install -e git+https://github.com/mrjoes/sockjs-tornado.git#egg=sockjs-tornado

+This should solve the error message.